 the basis for alleging the lien to be avoided is a judicial lien.

+Identification of Judicial Liens Subject to Avoidance in a Chapter 12 Plan.

+In a chapter 12 case, the debtor must (1) identify in the chapter 12 plan any judicial lien they seek to avoid under § 522(f), (2) include in their list of unsecured debt the amount of the claim underlying that lien, and (3) include that claim in their projection of the minimum dividend for general unsecured creditors.
+The debtor must clearly specify the treatment of the lien and underlying debt in both the chapter 12 plan and the confirmation order.

-Motion to Avoid a Lien under § 522(f) of the Code in a Chapter 13 Case.
+Motion to Avoid a Judicial Lien under § 522(f) in a Chapter 13 Case.

-In a chapter 13 case, a motion to avoid a judicial lien which impairs an exemption must be made as part of the chapter 13 plan.
-The debtor must docket the plan a second time and designate it as a “motion to avoid lien,” and attach the following documents as exhibits:
+A motion under § 522(f) in a chapter 13 case must be made in Part 3.4 (and noted on Part 1.1) of the debtor’s plan.
+See Vt.
+LBR 3015-1; see also Official Form 113.

+Contents of the Motion to Avoid a Judicial Lien.

+In addition to the information required by Part 3.4 of Official Form 113, the debtor must attach to the motion:

 (1) a copy of the judgment order with proof of perfection,

 (2) a certificate of service,

 (3) a proposed order, and

 (4) a notice of motion setting the hearing for a date prior to the plan confirmation date if possible.

-Identification of Judicial Liens Subject to Avoidance in a Chapter 12 Plan.

-In a chapter 12 case, the debtor must (1) identify in the chapter 12 plan any judicial lien they seek to avoid pursuant to § 522(f) of the Code, (2) include in their list of unsecured debt the amount of the claim underlying that lien, and (3) include that claim in their projection of the minimum dividend for general unsecured creditors.
-The debtor must clearly specify the treatment of the lien and underlying debt in both the chapter 12 plan and the confirmation order.

 Orders Granting Motions to Avoid Judicial Liens.

-Unless the Court approves different terms after notice to the lien holder and the case trustee, every proposed order avoiding a judicial lien under § 522(f) of the Code must
+Unless the Court approves different terms after notice to the lien holder and the case trustee, every proposed order avoiding a judicial lien under § 522(f) must

 specify that the lien is avoided only if the case is not dismissed,